FIU-SCIS-Senior-Projects/VIR-2.0/README.md

 VIR-Android      | Contains all the code for the Android application.
 VIR-Backend      | Contains all the code for the backend of the application.
 VIR-Frontend     | Contains all the code for the frontend of the application.
+VIR-Frontend     | Contains all the code for a VBA workbook to help gather information from the professor and convert it to sql.
 VIR-Scripts      | Contains scripts for the application. (not used frequently) VIR-iPhone       | Contains all the code for the iPhone application. build.cmd        | Script to build the application from Windows.